makerspet/makerspet.github.io/_posts/2023-09-24-loki-pet-robot.md

 # rating: .5
 # comments: false
 ---
-Just a heads-up - I'm designing a 200mm (and a 250mm) pet robot right now.
+Here is Loki, a 200mm pet robot.
-Loki, the 200mm robot, will be small enough to fit the widely used 210x250mm 3D print volumes, so you don't have to invest in a bigger 3D printer.
+Loki's dimensions is small enough to fit the widely used 210x250mm and 220x220mm 3D print volumes, so you don't have to invest in a bigger 3D printer.

+Loki comes with his bigger brother Fido, 250mm.
+Both robots are basically identical, except for the size.

+Snoopy, a 300mm robot, is the oldest and the biggest brother in the family.

-Once finished, Loki will act as a pet - look cute, play ball, hide-and-seek and chase, demand its owners' attention and greet its owners happily at the door.
+Once the software is finished, Loki will act as a pet - look cute, play ball, hide-and-seek and chase, demand its owners' attention and greet its owners happily at the door.
 To get a feel of what Maker's Pet robots will do, watch Loki's big (300mm) brother Snoopy (in a simulation)